pacez/esayImgPreloader/README.md

 # imgPreloader
 Image preloader, suitable for the need to load image resources in advance of the scenario.

+*tips: Image loading failure, we also identified as the loaded.*

 ### Install
 ```javascript